adriangb/di/docs/wiring.md

 ## Dependency markers

-Dependency markers, in the form of `di.dependant.Marker` serve to hold information about a dependency, for example how to construct it or it's scope.
+Dependency markers, in the form of `di.dependent.Marker` serve to hold information about a dependency, for example how to construct it or it's scope.

 Markers are generally useful when: